vidhyapkishore/goodhands/README.md

 The application has the following features:

 - User authentication and registration
+- Password reset if forgotten
+- Live video streaming of one day meal donated by you
+- Orphanages can add needs
 - Browse and search for orphanages
 - View orphanage details and location on a map
 - Donate to an orphanage using a credit card or PayPal